-FEDERAL STAFFORD LOAN
+FEDERAL DIRECT LOAN

-The Stafford Loan Program was established in 1965.
+The Direct Loan Program (Direct Loan) was established in 1965.
 Applications are available from www.studentloans.gov.
+If you are a first-time borrower on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
+This time limit does not apply to Direct Unsubsidized Loans or Direct PLUS Loans.
+If this limit applies to you, you may not receive Direct Subsidized Loans for more than 150 percent of the published length of your program.
+This is called your "maximum eligibility period."
+Your maximum eligibility period is based on the published length of your current program (see the Academic Catalog).
 The maximum student loan is \$5,500 per year for freshmen, \$6,500 for sophomores and \$7,500 per year for juniors and seniors.
 The actual loan amount depends on parental and student income and the amount of financial aid awarded.
-An origination fee is deducted from the amount of the loan requested.
-The Unsubsidized Stafford Loan begins to accrue interest as soon as the loan is disbursed.
-For the Subsidized Stafford Loan the Department of Education pays the interest while the student is in school.
-Repayment is deferred until six months after the student ceases to be enrolled in college at least half-time.
-The repayment period can be as long as 10 years.
+An origination fee will be deducted from the amount of the loan requested.
+The Unsubsidized Loan begins to accrue interest as soon as the loan is disbursed.
+For the Subsidized Loan the Department of Education pays the interest while the student is in school.
+Repayment is deferred until six months after a student ceases to be enrolled in college at least half-time.